A lot can pile up over a year, or just a season. Here are five tips to help you tidy up, declutter and organize your finances this spring.

 - Tax-loss harvesting: Involves selling securities at a loss and using such capital losses to offset capital gains in taxable investment accounts and help lower your taxable income.

 - Tax-aware asset allocation: Different kinds of accounts are taxed differently.
 A tax-aware asset allocation strategy that accounts for those differences may help to increase after-tax returns.

 - Tax-favorable investments: Many investments, such as municipal bonds, tax-efficient mutual funds and 529 plans, may allow you to save for a variety of goals while also offering tax benefits.

-With Morgan Stanley’s Total Tax 365 approach, your Financial Advisor has access to tax-smart techniques to help you manage your tax liability, 365 days a year.
+With Morgan Stanley’s Total Tax 365 approach, your Financial Advisor has access to tax-smart techniques to help you meet your financial goals.
 Talk to your Financial Advisor and your qualified tax advisor about which tax strategies may work best for you.

 Regular meetings with your Morgan Stanley Financial Advisor can help ensure that your efforts today truly reflect the financial future you desire.
 Sometimes, getting there requires a bit of decluttering and reorganizing—with a little help going a long way.